rubenSinzig/express_rest_API/README.md

 ## For the `/display/:name` endpoint:

-- Create a middleware that makes the `firstName` starts with a capital letter.
+- Create a middleware that makes the `firstName` starts with a capital letter. <!-- NOT finish -->
-- Create a middleware that sorts the `toolStack` array alphabetically.
+- Create a middleware that sorts the `toolStack` array alphabetically. <!-- NOT finish -->
-- Create a middleware that will turn `age` and `fbw` to numbers.
+- Create a middleware that will turn `age` and `fbw` to numbers. <!-- NOT finish -->

 #### EXAMPLE RESPONSES